antonioribeiro/version/README.md

 version_source: git
 ```

-And if you add a build number to your tags:
+And if you add a commit hash/number to your tags:

 ``` bash
 $ git tag -a -f v0.1.1.3128
 ```

-Version will use it as your app build number
+Version will use it as your app commit hash/number

 ### Matching other version (git tags) formats